eclipse162/JazzBud/README.md

 This app allows users to **partition jazz songs from Spotify** based off musical segments (ie. Intro, Head, Solo).

-In the future, this app will Allow users to share their own partitioning of jazz tracks and see other users' list of artist solos, with their respective lengths and ratings.
+In the future, this app will allow users to share their own partitioning of jazz tracks and see other users' list of artist solos, with their respective lengths and ratings.

 ---